 I taught K-2 grades for 9 years in the public school before I started this homeschool journey.
-My degree had an emphasis in curriculum design, so I was super excited in 2004, when I began evaluating homeschool students for their year end evaluation (a Florida thing) and helping their parents select curriculum that would fit their needs.
+My degree had an emphasis on curriculum design, so I was super excited in 2004 when I began evaluating homeschool students for their year-end evaluation (a Florida thing) and helping their parents select curriculum that would fit their needs.

 Since then I’ve studied just about everything out there.
 Whether for my job with Teach Them Diligently, my friends, or my own home, I’ve learned a lot about the great stuff out there to help us teach our children!
 So let’s roll up our sleeves and get to the bottom of how you can select a homeschool curriculum that works for your family!

-We will start by dispelling some of those well-worn myths about homeschool curriculum.
+Before we can actually learn the steps for choosing curriculum, we need to throw away the myths.
+So let’s start by dispelling some of those well-worn myths about homeschool curriculum.

-1. Myth: There is only ONE SINGLE curriculum or method that will get your child into Harvard.
+Myth One: There is only ONE SINGLE curriculum or method that will get your child into Harvard.

-As grandpa says, there is more than one way to skin a cat.
+As Grandpa says, “There is more than one way to skin a cat.”
 This is true for homeschool.
-Maybe you don’t care about Harvard so much, but I image you do want your children to succeed academically.
+Maybe you don’t care about Harvard so much, but I imagine you do want your children to succeed academically.
 No worries.
 Truth: There are many ways to homeschool children who will thrive in highly academic college environments.

-2. MYTH: Your homeschool MUST look exactly like the traditional school environment.
+Myth Two: Your homeschool MUST look exactly like the traditional school environment.

 Hopefully you’ve already come to this conclusion, but there is indeed a reason you homeschool, right?
 The idea is to get away from what is happening in the traditional classroom, not create a little mini-version at home.
-In most cases, these methods fall short of meeting the needs of students, especially those with special needs, active little boys, and well, pretty much all kids.
+In most cases, these methods fall short of meeting the needs of students, especially those with special needs, active little boys, and, well, pretty much all kids.
 Haha.

-3. MYTH: What works for your friend’s family will work for you.
+Myth Three: What works for your friend’s family will work for you.

 We’ve been thinking this since we were teenagers: whatever my friend has surely must be the best.
 Hopefully, you learned back then how wrong this thinking is.
 So don’t fall back into it when it comes to homeschool curriculum.
 Just because it works for one family, does NOT EVER make it a good fit for you.
 Unless of course, you and your friend are identical twins, share the same husband, and your children are clones.
 (Hope you laughed.)

-4. Myth: If you don’t get the right curriculum, you’ll ruin your kids.
+Myth Four: If you don’t get the right curriculum, you’ll ruin your kids.

-There is no way to answer this one without plain out stepping on your toes (so, Im sorry.)
+There is no way to answer this one without plain out stepping on your toes (so, I’m sorry).
 But, ahem … YOU can’t ruin your kids if you walk obediently with God in control.
 As long as you have made a prayerful decision about that curriculum, leave the results in God’s hands.
 Don’t try and put it on your own shoulders.